Guitar Whisperer: Guitars and Stuff That Interests Me

 Stretch tune your strings and set up the nut so the string does not bind.

-Apply some sort of string conditioner, make sure you apply also in the nut slot and bridge.
+Apply some sort of string conditioner, once in a while and make sure you apply also in the nut slot and bridge.

 Music Nomad String Fuel